DLDBox/EllenIcon/README.md

 # EllenIcon
-A swift app illustrating loading icons in the background in realtime into a collection view.
+A swift app illustrating loading icons in the background from a rest end point in realtime into a collection view.

 ![Icon Collection View](Icon1.png)